Print this Page

 Once acceptability has been established, the Board of Trustees considers the information on the special character form together with the application in order to assess an applicant’s suitability for the position.

 The Education and Training Act and the Integration Agreement for each school require certain wording related to conditions of appointment in advertisements for Special Character positions.
 See the section on Advertising for Special Character (Tagged) Positions.

 Print this Section

 Process For Establishing Acceptability and Suitability

 By law, the Board of Trustees of a primary school is legally bound to appoint only from a list of candidates acceptable to the Proprietor for appointment to special character positions (Cl 47 or Cl 50).
 Special character position forms for all applicants are to be sent to the Catholic Schools’ Diocesan Office for shortlisting.
 The Board may only consider those applicants who have been declared acceptable by the Proprietor for the position.

 The Board then decides which of the acceptable applicants is the most suitable for the position, giving strong consideration to religious qualifications and experience.

-When applications close, the principal sends the completed S464 or S467 forms together with any other information provided by applicants that is relevant to the special character requirements of the advertisement to the Diocesan Education Office, which has guidelines on what constitutes acceptability under the special character provisions that outline the legal responsibility for the special character of the school.
+When applications close, the principal sends the completed Cl47 or Cl 50 forms together with any other information provided by applicants that is relevant to the special character requirements of the advertisement to the Diocesan Education Office, which has guidelines on what constitutes acceptability under the special character provisions that outline the legal responsibility for the special character of the school.